 The most well-known waves are found in Puerto Rico and Barbados and there are lesser-known or even secret locations in other islands such as Cuba, St Lucia and Martinique.
-There are some waves that remain truly undiscovered and if you are an explorer there is an opportunity to hop on a sailboat and try and find some surfing nirvana for yourself.
+There are some waves that remain truly undiscovered and if you are an explorer there is an opportunity to hop on a sailboat and try and find some surfing spots for yourself.

-Barbados is more known for its cricket than its surfing but it actually has great waves.
+Barbados is more known for its cricket than as a Caribbean surfing hotspot.
+But it actually has great waves.
 It is a good place to go if you want to share in a vibe with the local surf scene, and they are known for their hospitality.

 On the north-west side of the island is a surf spot called Duppies, known for its chilled atmosphere and small crowds.
 If you move down a bit to the east side, you will find a world-class break at Bathsheba called Soup Bowls, it is a world-renowned right-hander and people from all over the world fly there for a big swell.

 Down south is where you’ll find Silver Sands beach and Surfers Bay.
 These are excellent spots for beginners and there are surf schools at both of them that will get you started.

 Jamaica, although not really known for as a top Caribbean surfing location, is nonetheless a great place for beginners to learn.
-The waters there are pretty chilled and calm, and are easy to break into.
+The waters there are pretty chilled and calm and are easy to break into.
 There are a lot of surf camps up and down the coast to stay at and get lessons from.